gavin-peterkin/music_composition/README.md

 I attempted to address this problem in a few ways.
 First, I limited training samples to a single distinct musical style either by using the works of only a single composer or a composer time period.
 I also made some adjustments to the network architecture.
-I used a dropout of about 0.2 at two points in the network.
-I also injected Gaussian noise with a standard deviation of about 0.1 into the input layer.
+I used a fairly large dropout at two points in the network.
+I also injected Gaussian noise with a somewhat high standard deviation into the input layer.
 These techniques _may_ have helped some, but the network was still clearly fitting to local song minima rather than "musical theory" minima, which to some extent was to be expected.